US Peace Memorial Foundation

 A.7 How will financial contributions be recognized?

 Levels of support have been established.
 For a limited time, anyone who donates $100.00 or more will become a Founding Member of the Foundation.
 Have your name permanently associated with peace.
-Founding Members are listed on our website www.uspeacememorial.org/Donors.htm, in our publication the US Peace Registry www.uspeacememorial.org/Registry.htm, and eventually at the National Monument we will build in Washington, DC.
-Anonymous donations will, of course, be appreciated and respected.
+Founding Members are listed on our website at www.uspeacememorial.org/Donors.htm.
+Eventually their generous philanthropy will be documented and acknowledged at the electronic recognition kiosks located at the National Monument we will build in Washington, DC.

 Be assured that the Foundation will not sell or rent your name and personal information to any other organization.